 |

-If password-free access is enabled for a Tair instance deployed in a VPC, clients that are located in the same VPC as the instance can connect to the instance without using passwords.
-For more information, see Enable password-free access.
+If password-free access over a VPC is enabled for the instance, clients in the same VPC can connect to the instance without a password.

 Obtain connection information

-When you use a client to connect to a Tair or Redis Open-Source Edition instance, you must obtain the connection information described in the following table and specify the information in the code.
+When you use a client to connect to a Tair (or Redis Open-Source Edition) instance, you must obtain the following information and set it in your code.

 Note